 DBRS Limited (DBRS Morningstar) confirmed its ratings on Brookfield Renewable Partners L.P.
 (BEP or the Company) and its subsidiaries Brookfield Renewable Partners ULC (BEP ULC), Brookfield Renewable Power Preferred Equity Inc. (BEP Equity), and Brookfield BRP Holdings (Canada) Inc. (BRPHC) as listed below.
 All trends are Stable.
-The Senior Unsecured Debentures and Notes issued by BEP ULC, the Class A Preference Shares issued by BEP Equity, and the Subordinated Notes issued by BRPHC are unconditionally and irrevocably guaranteed by BEP.
-The confirmations reflect BEP’s solid and stable business risk profile, strong modified consolidated credit metrics in 2021 and for the last 12 months ended March 31, 2022 (LTM 2022), and DBRS Morningstar's expectation that BEP's credit profile will remain stable over the medium term.
-BEP’s ratings consider (1) structural subordination of BEP’s debt to project-level debt, which is significantly mitigated by the diversification of cash flow, and (2) implicit support by Brookfield Asset Management Inc. (BAM; rated A (low) with a Stable trend by DBRS Morningstar), which indirectly owns 48% of BEP on a fully exchanged basis and provides BEP with a $400 million credit facility.
+The Senior Unsecured Debentures and Notes (the Senior Notes) issued by BEP ULC, the Class A Preference Shares (the Preferred Shares) issued by BEP Equity, and the Subordinated Notes issued by BRPHC are unconditionally and irrevocably guaranteed by BEP.
+The confirmations reflect BEP’s solid and stable business risk profile, strong modified consolidated credit metrics in 2022 and in the last 12 months ended March 31, 2023 (LTM 2023), and DBRS Morningstar's expectation that the Company's credit profile will remain stable over the medium term.
+BEP’s ratings consider the (1) structural subordination of the Company’s debt to project-level debt, which is significantly mitigated by the diversification of cash flow, and (2) implicit support from Brookfield Corporation (BN; rated A (low) with a Stable trend by DBRS Morningstar), which indirectly owns 48% of BEP on a fully exchanged basis and provides BEP with a $400 million credit facility.

-DBRS Morningstar focuses on BEP’s key modified consolidated metrics to assess its financial profile because (1) substantial debt is at the project level, which is nonrecourse to BEP, and is self-financed, and (2) distributions to BEP from projects are net of cash distributions to NCI partners.
-DBRS Morningstar notes that BEP’s 2021 and LTM 2022 key credit metrics, both on a consolidated and modified consolidated basis, remain strong.
-BEP’s corporate liquidity remains strong with approximately $3.8 billion in cash, marketable securities, and available credit facilities as of March 31, 2022, and no material long-term corporate debt due until 2025.
+DBRS Morningstar focuses on the Company’s consolidated metrics but we also consider the modified consolidated metrics because of BEP’s contract and ownership structure.
+DBRS Morningstar notes that BEP’s 2022 and LTM 2023 modified consolidated key credit metrics remain strong.
+BEP’s corporate liquidity remains strong with approximately $3.9 billion in cash, marketable securities, and available credit facilities as of March 31, 2023, and no material long-term corporate debt due until 2025.

 DBRS Morningstar expects the Company to maintain its modified consolidated key credit metrics in line with the current ratings by prudently funding its growth.
-DBRS Morningstar does not expect a positive rating action in the near term; however, a significant deterioration in BEP's business risk profile or a deterioration in its financial metrics could potentially result in DBRS Morningstar taking a negative rating action.
+DBRS Morningstar does not expect to take a positive rating action in the near term; however, a significant deterioration in BEP's business risk profile or a deterioration in its financial metrics could potentially result in DBRS Morningstar taking a negative rating action.
+Additionally, DBRS Morningstar notes that cash distributions to NCI increased materially in 2022 if this trend continues and this also results in significantly reduced cash flow available to service BEP’s debt could also result in DBRS Morningstar taking a negative rating action.

 All figures are in U.S. dollars unless otherwise noted.